dom96/deauther/readme.md

 As for Gwent, the consistent disconnections caused it to pop up a dialog box with a "Connection lost... reconnecting..." message every couple of seconds.
 This made the game really annoying to play.

+## Disclaimer

+I repeat: this project was made entirely for educational purposes.
+Use it only against your own networks and devices.
+Check the legal regulations in your country before using it.
+I don't take any responsibility for what you do with this program.